InsertKoinIO/koin/docs/reference/koin-core/definitions.md

 ### Create instances at start

 A definition or a module can be flagged as `CreatedAtStart`, to be created at start (or when you want).
-First set the `createOnStart` flag on your module or on your definition.
+First set the `createdAtStart` flag on your module or on your definition.